davidbettis/daily-office/README.md

 ## Service

-* Create a test stage for development purposes
 * Cache the ESV API's response on disk, so warm Lambda containers don't have to hit api.esv.org again
 * Cache the ESV API's response in Elasticache to prevent the ESV service from being overloaded; key will be the day of the year
 * Add support for different lectionaries